BlenderVR/source/docs/manual/processor-file/osc_api.rst

 Example
 *******

-The basic-osc.blend in the blenderVR `samples <http://blender-vr-manual.readthedocs.org/installation/installation.html#download-samples-scenes>`_ will send the following OSC messages to the Sound Engine (it's actually the code in the basic-osc.processor.py along with the osc plugin definition in the //blender-vr/configuration/main.xml configuration file that will provoke their envoy):
+The basic-osc.blend in the BlenderVR `samples <http://blender-vr-manual.readthedocs.org/installation/installation.html#download-samples-scenes>`_ will send the following OSC messages to the Sound Engine (it's actually the code in the basic-osc.processor.py along with the osc plugin definition in the ``//blender-vr/configuration/main.xml` configuration file that will send the following messages):

 .. code-block:: bash

     /global configuration Laptop SPAT
+    /global max_audio_objects 20
     /global volume %40
     /global start 1
     /global mute 0